Digital vs. Film | Differences, Opinions, and Thoughts on a BIG Debate

 Digital

 Oh, digital.
 Today, professional photographers no longer need to fret about a photo lab screwing up their scans and costing them a job.
-Snapshooters everywhere can whip out their smartphone or manipulate control easilyb from a digital camera.
-With flip out LCD screens for easy viewings, or pre-conceived filters and presets made ready for any JPEG image — the world vof digital cameras are endless and never-ending.
-Even hobbyists can capture scenes that, from a technical standpoint, rival those from master film photographers from decades ago.
+Snapshooters everywhere can whip out their smartphone or manipulate control easily from a digital camera.
+With flip-out LCD screens for easy viewings or pre-conceived filters and presets made ready for any JPEG image — the world of digital cameras is endless and never-ending.
+From a technical standpoint, even hobbyists can capture scenes that rival those of master film photographers from decades ago.
 And we can process those images in minutes, not days.
 And with the lights on.

-Every modern camera, including the most expensive and advanced models, has fully automatic modes that make it simple for even the most inexperienced photographer.
+Every modern camera, including the most expensive and advanced models, has fully automatic modes, making it simple for even the most inexperienced photographer.
 To pick up the right “professional” camera from a leading manufacturer and take a perfect photograph, you don't need to understand the science behind exposure and set your aperture, shutter speed, and ISO.
-You don't believe me?
+Don't believe me?
 Consider the contentious case of a primate taking an epic selfie with a professional camera a few years ago.

 Almost all cameras allow you to manually control exposure, focus, shooting modes, and other settings.
 However, the ease with which you can manually change controls differs from camera to camera.
 Since the budding photographer will likely "outgrow" some of the auto modes and want to take charge of certain aspects of the picture-making process, the ease of introducing manual control should be a major purchase consideration for a novice.

-Here’s some more reading for you to do, in case you’re curious about the ways in which
+Here’s some more reading for you to do:

 Photo by Eunice Beck on digital.